htso/Monumental_Day/README.md

 ![Fig1](plots/NDX_jun2020.png)

-Let's not worry about fundamentals for a moment and focus on one "technical" aspect : the fundamental law of bear market progression.
-[For a fundamental analysis, I refer the reader to the piece I wrote during the darkest days of market selloff in March. ]
+Let's not worry about fundamentals for a moment[1] and focus on one "technical" aspect : the fundamental law of bear market progression.

 A month ago there was a chorus of bears calling for the market to fall; they were made with a degree of conviction rarely seen in the investment advisory business.
 One headline reads "_The Crash Has Only Just Begun_(Apr 28)"[1].
 Another told investors "_How To Trade a Second Coronavirus Stock Market Crash_(May 5)"[2].
 And their reasons are well articulated -- "_4 Reasons Why The Market Will Dive Again_(May 4)"[3].